psr-ai/lunar-lander/README.md

 7. `--problem` (String): Can be any problem in open AI gym which is having vector based state description.
 Default is `lunar-lander` and we tried it on `CartPole-v1` too.

 8. `--initial_weights` (String): Name of the weights the model should use.
 Default is `weights_0750.hdf5`.

+#### Baselines

+Baselines can be run directly from the `implementation/baselines` directory.
+For example, run `python3 implementation/baselines/random_baseline.py` to run the random baseline.

 ### Contributing: